 To be honest, any time I absolutely had to do an 8/2 split to pickup or deliver on time, I always called the safety department to get help.
 Hey; better to ask than to do it wrong and screw up!

-Here’s the way the current split sleeper berth works (…Dear Lord, Help me not sound like a moron.
+Here’s the way the current split sleeper berth works (Dear Lord: Please help me to not sound like a moron.
 Amen.)

 After 11 hours of driving, a trucker is required to log a continuous 10-hour rest period before they can drive again.
 Or they can split that into two breaks of 8 and 2 that total 10 hours.
 By the way, it doesn’t matter if you take the 2-hour part of the break or the 8-hour part first.